The Mergers & Acquisitions Litigation Review: Germany

 While the number of cases in Germany concerning M&A disputes was fairly low in the 1990s, a steady increase in the number of cases can be observed over the past 20 years.2 In Germany, the vast majority of M&A disputes are counterparty disputes while shareholder disputes are still rare in an M&A context.
 Furthermore, the characteristics of M&A disputes in Germany are strongly influenced by the fact that Germany is a civil law jurisdiction.
 As a result, judges in Germany take a much more active role in litigation, for instance during the taking of evidence, compared to common law jurisdictions.
 Unless the parties agree on arbitration, M&A disputes are typically brought before the commercial chamber of a German regional court.
 Since German litigation practice in actuality does not feature pretrial discovery or disclosure, German litigation is often described as 'frontloaded'.
 This means that all relevant facts and evidence must be submitted together with the parties' initial pleadings, particularly with the statement of claim and the statement of defence, which are usually fully fledged submissions with which evidence is already presented or offered.

-That said, the majority of German M&A disputes are resolved by means of arbitration proceedings.3 According to the 2019 statistics of the leading German arbitration institution, the German Institute of Arbitration (DIS), the most popular seats of arbitration are Frankfurt (Main), Munich, and Hamburg.4 At least in purely German domestic arbitration proceedings, arbitrators often take a similarly active role as judges would in German litigation.
+That said, the majority of German M&A disputes are resolved by means of arbitration proceedings.3 According to the 2020 statistics of the leading German arbitration institution, the German Institute of Arbitration (DIS), the most popular seats of arbitration are Cologne, Munich and Frankfurt (Main).4 At least in purely German domestic arbitration proceedings, arbitrators often take a similarly active role as judges would in German litigation.
 While the pleading requirements in German civil litigation do not apply to commercial arbitration proceedings, which are usually subject to the chosen institutional rules, there is a tendency in arbitration proceedings with a strong German nexus for parties to file more robust initial pleadings than are strictly required under the applicable rules.

 Legal and regulatory background

 Second, mergers between companies that fulfil certain thresholds set out in the Act against Restraints of Competition must be notified and are subject to merger control assessment by the German Federal Cartel Office (BKartA).
 The BKartA has extensive powers to request information and data for the merger control assessment.
-Parties to a merger subject to notification are prohibited to proceed with the merger before the transaction has received clearance from the BKartA ('gun jumping').
+Parties to a merger subject to notification are prohibited from proceeding with the merger before the transaction has received clearance from the BKartA (gun jumping).
 In the case of larger mergers that have a European Union dimension, the merger is also subject to review by the European Commission.

 Third, the Federal Ministry of Economics and Energy (BMWi) has the authority under the Foreign Trade and Payments Act and the Foreign Trade and Payments Ordinance to review and restrict or prohibit certain acquisitions of German companies by foreign investors from outside the EU, but in exceptional cases also from within the EU.
 The scope of investigation and the BMWi's means of control depend on how sensitive the area in which the target company operates is considered to be as well as the amount of shares to be acquired.
 A prohibition or restriction by the BMWi can be challenged before an administrative court with an action for annulment by the buyer or the seller, but not by the target.8